IliaLarchenko/Interviewer/README.md

 But for the good experience you need to run it locally [Project repository](https://github.com/IliaLarchenko/Interviewer).

 This tool is designed to help you practice various technical interviews by simulating real interview experiences.
-Now, you can enhance your skills not only in coding but also in system design, machine learning system design, and other specialized topics.
+You can enhance your skills in coding, (machine learning) system design, and other topics.
-Here you can brush your interview skills in a realistic setting, although it’s not intended to replace thorough preparations like studying algorithms or practicing coding problems.
+You can brush your interview skills in a realistic setting, although it’s not intended to replace thorough preparations like studying algorithms or practicing coding problems.

 ## Key Features

 - **Speech-First Interface**: Talk to the AI just like you would with a real interviewer.
 This makes your practice sessions feel more realistic.
 - **Various AI Models**: The tool uses three types of AI models:
   - **LLM (Large Language Model)**: Acts as the interviewer.
-  - **Speech-to-Text and Text-to-Speech Models**: These help mimic real conversations by converting spoken words to text and vice versa.
+  - **Speech-to-Text and Text-to-Speech Models**: These models help to mimic real conversations by converting spoken words to text and vice versa.
-- **Model Flexibility**: The tool works with many different models, including those from OpenAI, open-source models from Hugging Face, and locally running models.
+- **Model Flexibility**: You can use many different models, including those from OpenAI, open-source models from Hugging Face, and locally running models.
-- **Streaming Mode**: The tool can use all models in streaming mode when it is supported.
+- **Streaming Mode**: All models can be used in streaming mode.
 Instead of waiting for the full response from the AI, you can get partial responses in real-time.
-- **Expanded Interview Coverage**: The tool now supports a variety of interview types, including Coding, System Design, Machine Learning System Design, Math, Stats, and Logic, SQL, and ML Theory interviews.

 # Running the AI Tech Interviewer Simulator

-To get the real experience you should run the service locally and use your own API key or local model.
+To get the real experience you should run the AI interviewer locally and use your own API key or local model.

 ## Initial Setup